prody/ProDy-website/tutorials/essa_tutorial/essa.rst

    essa.setSystem(ag, lig='A 300 A 301')

-Scanning can be done using :func:`.scanResidues`.
+Scanning can be done using :meth:`.ESSA.scanResidues`.
 Here one can specify the number of softest modes, the type of ENM (GNM or ANM), and the cutoff, which by default are ``n_modes=10``, ``enm='gnm'``, ``cutoff=None``, respectively.
 If ``cutoff`` is not specified, its value is adopted from the default value of the specified ENM.